paulo-fernando-silva/vscOctaveDebugger/readme.md

 * `"splitFieldnamesOctaveStyle"` this allows struct field names to be almost arbitrary ([details](https://octave.org/doc/v5.1.0/Creating-Structures.html)).
 This option is not compatible with Matlab and so it's off by default ([details](https://www.mathworks.com/help/matlab/matlab_prog/generate-field-names-from-variables.html)).

-## Evironment variables and octave arguments
+## Environment Variables and Octave Arguments

 * Consider the following configuration: